zombierzn/vungle-resources/English/Android/current-release/android-advanced-settings.md

 ##### UI Thread Note

-The callbacks are executed on a different thread than your main UI thread, so if you interact with your UI in the callback, you will need to use a technique to execute your callback on the main UI thread.
-Two common ways to run your code on the UI thread include the following:
+The callbacks are executed on a background thread, so any UI interaction/updates resulting from an event callback need to be passed to the main UI thread before executing.
+Two common ways to run your code on the UI thread are:

 * [Handler](http://developer.android.com/reference/android/os/Handler.html)